 Three Purples Flowered Handkerchief or Shawl

-We find larger handkerchiefs such as this being worn in the late 70's to 80's on into the early 19th century.
-Although the original has oxidized the purples in the reproduction are representative of the beautiful purples the handkerchief would have been when it was new.
+Larger handkerchiefs such as this were worn in the late 1770's to 1780's, and into the early 19th century.
+Although the original has oxidized, the colors in this Three Purples Flowered Handkerchief or Shawl reproduction are representative of the beautiful purples the handkerchief featured when it was new.

 Please select all options.